Unveiling Environmental Sensitivity of Individual Gains in Influence Maximization: Experiments Details

-\textbf{Dataset and Basic Assumptions}~Our data is obtained from the public dataset GoodReads~\cite{wan2018item}, which collects information on different categories of books, each item with the book title, content, etc. Using the "Author-book" relationship, a node represents books and hyperedge aggregates books of the same author.
-We design a subgraph from the original dataset, which has about 4400 nodes and 120 hyperedges.
-The simulation of ITE and basic treatment settings follow~\cite{ma2022learning}, and our goal is that if we can only choose a k-set kind of books to sell at the beginning, how to choose to maximize the sale of all books later.
-Our core optimization function is to maximize the sum of ITE, where the ITE of each book means the difference in the price with/without the recommendation in our experiment.
-This scenario resumes the example in part \ref{intro}, and basic assumptions should be satisfied: 1) Books and authors are many-to-many relationships; 2) the number of each kind of books sold initially is the same.
-(We will take it as our future research topic if not the same); 3) Readers can learn about other books simply from authors of owned books.
+The basic assumptions of the book-selling scenario should be satisfied: 1) Books and authors are many-to-many relationships; 2) the number of each kind of books sold initially is the same (we will take it as our future research topic if not the same); 3) Readers can learn about other books simply from authors of owned books.
 4) Temporal change of each hyperedge is not considered.
-Our diffusion framework is established by SI with CP referred to~\cite{antelmi2021social}, which models the propagation process of the "author-book" network, and spread probability represents the willingness for readers to buy the next book.
+Assumptions for the other example are similar with the exception that rule 3 is replaced by ``Students can learn about core ideas simply from other students.''
+Our diffusion framework is established by hypergraph-based IC as described in ~Section~\ref{methodology}.
+Within this model, the spread probability represents the willingness of readers to purchase the next book in the GoodReads dataset and the likelihood of core concepts spreading among students in the Contact or Email dataset.